-A ponytail palm tree is neither a palm nor a tree and it is a member of the Agave family.
+A ponytail palm tree is neither a palm nor a tree; it is a member of the Asparagaceae family.
 They are called ponytails because the plants’ leaves hang down like a pony.
-They are easy to grow indoor plants and require bright light.
-If you keep the plant in low light conditions for half the year and provide it with bright light conditions for the other half of the year, it will still grow.
+They are easy-to-grow evergreen perennial indoor plants that require bright light.
+If you keep the plant in low light for half the year and provide it with bright light conditions for the other half of the year, it will still grow.
 This plant is succulent and can be best grown in dry conditions.

 How To Take Care Of Indoor Plants: Ponytail Palm